Neutral phylogenetic models and their role in tree-based biodiversity measures

-PD provides a measure of diversity for subsets of species.
+Phylogenetic diversity provides a measure of diversity for subsets of species.
 However, conservation biologists are also interested in quantifying how much each species contributes to the total PD of a phylogenetic $X$-tree $T$.
-In other words, we are interested in functions $I_{(T, \ell)}: X \rightarrow \RR^{\geq 0}$ for which We also require that $I_{(T, \ell)}(x)$ is a linear function of the edge lengths (thus, we can write $I_{(T, \ell)}(x) = \sum_{e}c_e(x)\ell_e$) and, moreover, that $c_e(x) = 0$ is $x$ is not a descendant of $e$, with $c_e(x)$ is strictly positive otherwise.
-The class of such function can thus be written as
+In other words, they are interested in functions $I_{(T, \ell)}: X \rightarrow \RR^{\geq 0}$ for which We also require that $I_{(T, \ell)}(x)$ is a linear function of the edge lengths (thus, we can write $I_{(T, \ell)}(x) = \sum_{e}c_e(x)\ell_e$ for values $c_e(x)$) and, moreover, that $c_e(x) = 0$ is $x$ is not a descendant of $e$, with $c_e(x)$ is strictly positive otherwise.
+The class of such functions can thus be written as

 and they are referred to as {\em PD indices}.